gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-1-setting-up-the-environment/Creating A Personal Blog Part 1: Setting Up The Environment.md

-# Creating A Personal Blog Using Django Framework
+# Creating A Personal Blog Part 1: Setting Up The Environment

 ### Creating A Personal Blog Using Django, Nginx, And Google Cloud